- Shell 90.2%

 ./setup-platform-configs.sh

-This will symlink all dotfiles to your home directory, configure platform-specific overrides (Alacritty), and install tmux plugins automatically.
+This will symlink all dotfiles to your home directory, configure platform-specific overrides (Alacritty), install tmux plugins, and set up the secrets directory (populating the OpenCode API key from Keychain on macOS).

 Additional Manual Step: